A scalable and robust vertex-star relaxation for high-order FEM: Sparse Poisson solver

-For arbitrarily deformed cells, the local stiffness matrices $A^K$ cannot be expressed in terms of tensor products of $\hat{A}$ and $\hat{B}$ as in \eqref{eq:kron}.
-Therefore, the basis $\hat{S}$ cannot sparsify $A^K$.
+For arbitrarily deformed cells, the local stiffness matrices $A^K$ cannot be expressed in terms of tensor products of $\hat{A}$ and $\hat{B}$ as in \eqref{eq:kron}, and $A^K$ is not sparse in the FDM basis.
 The preconditioning techniques found in \cite{couzydeville95, fischer00, witte20} introduce an auxiliary Cartesian domain to construct a separable problem for which the FDM is a direct solver.
 The method described by Fischer \cite{fischer00} constructs a preconditioner by replacing $K$ with its nearest rectangular approximation, whose dimensions are computed as the mean separation between the mapped GLL nodes from opposite facets of $K$.
 Witte et al.\ \cite{witte20} obtain the lengths from the average arclength of opposite sides of $K$, but it is not clear how this extends to the 3D case.
 To the best of our knowledge, no theory underpins these choices.

 Our approach to construct the separable surrogate is based on the theory of equivalent operator preconditioning \cite{axelsson09}.
-We work with the variational form $a(\cdot, \cdot)$ in terms of the reference coordinates.
-We simply discard the mixed derivative terms that prevent separability, and we replace the coefficients with piecewise constants in the reference coordinates\footnote{Recall that piecewise constant coefficients in the physical coordinates will not yield piecewise constant coefficients in the reference coordinates.}.
+We work with the bilinear form $a(\cdot, \cdot)$ in terms of the reference coordinates.
+We discard the mixed derivative terms that prevent separability, and we replace the coefficients with piecewise constants in the reference coordinates\footnote{Recall that piecewise constant coefficients in the physical coordinates will not yield piecewise constant coefficients in the reference coordinates.}.
 We will prove that this choice yields a spectrally equivalent operator.

 The bilinear form $a(\cdot, \cdot)$ can be expressed as a sum of cell contributions $a_K(\cdot,\cdot)$ where integration and differentiation are with respect to $\hat{\bx}$.
 The measure $\md\bx$ is replaced by $\abs{\det(\Jac_K)} \md\hat{\bx}$ and the gradient is computed via the chain rule, since the arguments of the form become functions of $\hat{\bx}$ after being composed with $F_K$.
 Hence,